“Super quick, I got lots of offers. All I had to do was choose which one! I went with Wisr because they were the cheapest. Thanks” - Angela

 The three primary benefits are:

+Low doc and no doc loans are mostly used by small businesses with a short operating history, and self-employed individuals.
+Importantly, they are used by borrowers who cannot provide the necessary documentation for standard business loan approval.
 Owning a small business isn’t always easy, and having fast and simple access to business funds can be the difference between growth and closure.

 Low doc loans are used when you are unable to meet qualifying criteria for a standard business loan and cannot provide business financial statements and tax returns for the past two years.